blzjmzk/ecommerce-dashboard-and-backend/README.md

 WIP

-# Admin dashboard and backend for my ecommerce project
+# E-commerce Project (1/2): Admin dashboard and backend

-you can find the shop page here: (link)
+You can find second part of my E-commerce project (the shop page) here: (link)

 Dashboard and backend built from scratch in Next.js.
 The dashboard allows you to manage multiple connected shops.
 You can add products and their properties (colours, sizes), as well as banners.
 It also collects data on all orders and their status (paid/unpaid).

-Stack:
+## Stack:

 - Full stack application built in Next.js and TypeScript
 - Authentication using Clerc